zeelsheladiya/OurDB-Database/README.md

 [<img src="img/logo.png" align="right" width="100">](https://github.com/zeelsheladiya/OurDB-Database)

-[Oikos](https://github.com/zeelsheladiya/OurDB-Database) is created and licensed with MIT by [Zeel Sheladiya](https://github.com/zeelsheladiya), [Mihir Surati](https://github.com/mihirsurati), [Parth Dabheliya](https://github.com/Parth-Dab), Pranav Patel and contributors.
+[Oikos-db](https://github.com/zeelsheladiya/OurDB-Database) is created and licensed with MIT by [Zeel Sheladiya](https://github.com/zeelsheladiya), [Mihir Surati](https://github.com/mihirsurati), [Parth Dabheliya](https://github.com/Parth-Dab), Pranav Patel and contributors.

-OurDB-Database is open to contributions, but I recommend creating an issue or replying in a comment to let me know what you are working on first that way we don't overwrite each other.
+Oikos-db is open to contributions, but I recommend creating an issue or replying in a comment to let me know what you are working on first that way we don't overwrite each other.

 Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for details on this open project.
 If you have any questions, feel free to open an issue.
 And feel free to improve this open project by contributing!